 The easiest and probably most lucrative of all the scams being used today involves identity theft.
-Thieves have only to concoct a way to find out your key ID numbers to set off a panoply of events that will systematically and illegally transfer money from your pocket to theirs.
+Thieves only have to find out your key ID numbers to set in motion events that will systematically and illegally transfer money from your pocket to theirs.
 If they can seize your Social Security number, your Medicare or health-care number or other unique personal information, they can redeem them, using your name and number, for untold riches.
 And you may not find it out for weeks, months or even years.

 Armed with your information, the thief could fraudulently buy goods, withdraw money from accounts, file taxes or get medical services.
 With your medical information, thieves could not only get medical attention at your expense, they could issue fraudulent billing to be reimbursed from your policy.

 There is no age limit to fraud victims.
 Child ID numbers could be used and the thefts go undetected for years.
-Seniors are particularly tempting targets because they tend to be trusting and novices in the field of electronic gadgetry.
+Seniors are particularly tempting targets because they tend to be trusting.

 Thieves have also been known to steal information to create phony accounts online.
 With stolen credit-card numbers, they can buy or withdraw money from accounts before the victim, the merchant or the financial institution is aware that it’s gone.
 They could even open an account in your name.
-Fortunately, credit-card companies are now more alert than ever to unusual kinds of purchases by each card holder, but, most typically, many small purchases, rather than a few big ones, could be consummated unsuspected.
+Fortunately, credit-card companies are now more alert than ever to unusual kinds of purchases by each card holder, but, most typically, many small purchases, rather than a few big ones, could be done rather quickly without being caught by fraud departments.

 So, given the sophistication of today’s thieves and scammers, how can you keep your identity from them, keep your money and keep your peace of mind?
 Here are some ways to make things difficult, if not downright impossible, for them: